Overview

 By default, map

-, which means Apollo handles extracting the data from your web form.
+, which means Apollo automatically manages the extraction of data from your web form.
 Apollo relies on input

-tags in your form's HTML to retrieve this information.
+tags within your form's HTML structure to retrieve the necessary information.
+Additionally, if you provide a formId

 window.ApolloMeetings.submit({